 Fannie Mae requires that no more than 35% of a condo or co-op project or 35% of the building in which the project is located be commercial space or allocated to mixed-use.
 This includes commercial space that is above and below grade.
-Note that projects located in flood zones with commercial space greater than 25% of the project’s square footage, including any commercial parking facilities, may need supplemental or private flood insurance policies to meet Fannie Mae’s requirements for flood insurance.
+Note that projects located in Special Flood Hazard Areas with commercial space greater than 25% of the project’s square footage, including any commercial parking facilities, may need supplemental or private flood insurance policies to meet Fannie Mae’s requirements for flood insurance.
 Coverage under the National Flood Insurance Program may provide inadequate coverage for projects with commercial space in excess of 25%.
 See B7-3-07, Flood Insurance Coverage Requirements for additional information.

 Any commercial space in the project or in the building in which the residential project is located must be compatible with the overall residential nature of the project.